Meet The Parenting Program Staff

-Contact: firstname.lastname@example.org 941.365.7716 ext.
-309
+Contact: firstname.lastname@example.org 941.960.2565 ext.
+328

 Alisa, B.A.
 Alisa has extensive knowledge in early literacy and community outreach.
 Her prior experience includes developing literacy programs and parenting education classes for families with young children through the Sarasota County Public Library System’s Born To Read Program.
 She joined the Parenting Program in 2014 as an Early Literacy Specialist.
-Alisa visits all of the Partners In Play classes at the Sarasota and Manatee libraries, bringing special literacy materials, activities and tips for families.
+Alisa visits all of the Partners In Play groups at the Sarasota and Manatee libraries, bringing special literacy materials, activities and tips for families.

 Elizabeth, B.F.A., in Fine Arts from Ringling School of Art and Design.
 Elizabeth started with Forty Carrots in 2002 as a Parenting Educator.
-She came to Forty Carrots with a background in Elementary and Middle school education.
+She joined Forty Carrots with a background in Elementary and Middle school education.
 Elizabeth has over ten years of experience facilitating classes at many of our community locations, piloting many of our original partnerships working with families from all walks of life.
 Elizabeth currently co-facilitates Partners In Play (PIP) classes at Sarasota and Manatee County libraries.

 Jamie, M.S., LMFT, RDT, is a Licensed Marriage and Family Therapist.
 Jamie joined the Parenting Program in 2011 and is a Therapist in the Child and Family Therapy services at Forty Carrots.
 She launched the Drama Therapy Program for Kindergarten boys at Visible Men Academy in 2014.
 Jamie also co-facilitates parenting education classes at CYESIS Teen Parenting Program at Riverview High School.
 Her B.A. is in Musical Theatre Performance and she has performed on different stages around the world.
 In addition, Jamie is a Registered Drama Therapist and a registered Circle of Security Parenting (COS-P) Program Facilitator.

 Rebecca, M.S. in Guidance and Counseling and a B.S. in Psychology.
-Rebecca joined the Parenting Program in 2013 as a Parenting Educator and co-facilitates Studio 40, Welcome to Our World, and our Partners In Play series for families with children ages 7 to 36 months in the Parenting Center.
+Rebecca joined the Parenting Program in 2013 as a Parenting Educator and most recently, has joined Child & Family Therapy services as a Therapist.
 Rebecca is a registered Circle of Security Parenting (COS-P) Program Facilitator.
-Rebecca offers support to the team of Parenting Educators and Therapist at SPARCC, Salvation Army and Selah Freedom.
+Rebecca offers support to the families at SPARCC, where she co-facilitates a therapeutic evening group.
 In 2016, Rebecca received the Maternal Mental Health Professional Certificate Training.

 Tylar, M.A., LMHC/S, RPT in Counseling and B.S. in Psychology.
 Tylar is a Licensed Mental Health Counselor/Supervisor and Registered Play Therapist.
 She has worked with young children and families throughout Sarasota County since 1996, also as a Mental Health Therapist at Child Protection Center, and served as an Adjunct Professor at Argosy and Webster Universities.
-Tylar co-facilitates the Trauma Informed Care group at CYESIS Teen Parent Program at Riverview High School and offers a parenting education group at Salvation Army.
-Tylar is also a part of the therapy team, and is also a Certified Itsy Bitsy Yoga Instructor.
+Tylar co-facilitates a therapeutic support group at Salvation Army and Selah Freedom.
+Tylar is also a Certified Itsy Bitsy Yoga Instructor.